DIRECTIONS

 Yes, you should see a doctor for a migraine as they can offer some relief and help to find triggers.
 Moreover, they can help to treat intense headaches over time to reduce frequency.
 If your migraines interrupt your life, doctors will be able to help as well and keep you living instead of just surviving.
 Also, it’s important to see a doctor so they can make sure the migraines are not linked to underlying problems or conditions.

-Why choose Portland Urgent Care for migraine treatment?
+Why Choose Portland Urgent Care for migraine treatment?

 Portland Urgent Care works with a multitude of insurance companies to serve more customers.
 We also use a variety of integrated medical resources by combining both western and eastern medical healthcare allowing us to serve you the way your body needs.
 We offer same-day and walk-in appointments for migraines for immediate care with the best doctors.
 Get a dedicated treatment plan to prevent future migraines and cope with the symptoms.